isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 &#9744;  <i><b>B) Application for Entry Visa (if applicable)</b></i>

-Travellers who are not Singapore Citizens, Permanent Residents or Long Term Pass holders holding passports issued by visa-required countries/regions should apply for an entry visa.
-Travellers who are unsure if they require an entry-visa or wish to apply for a visa may <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">check the main ICA site</a> for more information.
+Foreign short term visitors holding passports or travel documents issued by visa-required countries/regions must apply for an entry visa. <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">Click here to check if a visa is required and to apply if needed</a>.

 <div id="stage1c"></div>